More than 160 people are still missing after deadly Texas floods, governor says

 Generations of families in the Hill Country have known the dangers.
 A 1987 flood forced the evacuation of a youth camp in the town of Comfort and swamped buses and vans.
 Ten teenagers were killed.

 Local leaders have talked for years about the need for a warning system.
-Kerr County sought a nearly $1 million grant eight years ago for such a system, but the request was turned down by the Federal Emergency Management Agency.
+Kerr County sought a nearly $1 million grant eight years ago from the Federal Emergency Management Agency for such a system, but the request was not approved by the state.
 Local residents balked at footing the bill themselves, Kelly said.

 Recovery and cleanup goes on

-Note: This story was first published July 8, 2025.
-It was corrected July 11, 2025, to show that it was the state that did not approve Kerr County’s grant funding request for a warning system, not the Federal Emergency Management Agency.